dazuma/toys/toys/README.md

 you find the script you need.

 Toys can also be used to share scripts.
-For example, it can be used instead of Rake to provide build and test scripts for a project--- tools that, unlike Rake tasks, can be invoked and passed arguments using familiar unix command line arguments and flags.
+For example, it can be used instead of Rake to provide build and test scripts for a project—tools that, unlike Rake tasks, can be invoked and passed arguments using familiar unix command line arguments and flags.
 The Toys github repo itself comes with Toys configs instead of Rakefiles.

 Unlike most command line frameworks, Toys is *not primarily* designed to help you build and ship a custom command line binary written in Ruby.
-However, you *can* use it in that way by building witn the "toys-core" API, available as a separate gem.
+However, you *can* use it in that way by building with the "toys-core" API, available as a separate gem.
 For more info on using toys-core, see https://ruby-doc.info/gems/toys-core